yqsongGitHub/RENC/README.md

 The output is a .RENC.search.txt file with annotation of information as follows.
 column | name | explanation
 ------ | ---- | ------------
-1th | enhancer | genomic coordinate of duplicated enhancers associated with input target genes.
+1th | enhancer | genomic coordinate of duplicated strongest enhancer associated with the input target gene (based on PETs).
 If no results are found, return a placeholder (.)
 2th | gene | the input target gene

 ------